PaulinaCakalli/R-Software-Examples/series simulation and visualization.md

   ![](Gamma-pacf-12.png)
   ![](Gamma-pacf-alldata.png)

-### 2) Simulation of a Time Series by Combining Linear Regression with Normal Distribution
+### 2) Simulation of a Time Series by combining Linear Regression with Normal Distribution

-In this time series are combinated two different simulation, there are simulated 500 values by the linear regression and 500 values by normal distribution with µ=20 and σ^2=10.
+1) In this time series are combinated two different simulation, there are simulated 500 values by the linear regression and 500 values      by Normal Distribution with µ=20 and σ^2=10.
-As can be seen from the graphical representation the time series presents an increasing trend and the presence of noises is identifiable as a result of normal distribution simulation.
+2) As can be seen from the graphical representation the time series presents an increasing trend and the presence of noises is              identifiable as a result of normal distribution simulation.

 ```R
 x=seq(1,100,length.out=500)